 In making the magic loop, you create an adjustable circle for starting crochet projects that you work in the round.
+There are different ways to make the working loop.
 An alternative to the magic circle is to chain stitch crochet and close the stitches forming a circle.
-With the chain stitch method for crochet in the round, it is difficult to close the circle.
+With the chain stitch method for crochet in the round, it is difficult to close the circle and you might end up with an unsightly hole in the middle of your project.

-Here are step-by-step directions with images on how to make a magic circle, as well as a video.
+Here are step-by-step instructions with images on how to make a magic circle, as well as a video.

 How do you do a Magic Circle

-Learn how to do the magic circle for crochet with this step-by-step tutorial with images.
+Learn how to do the crochet magic circle with this step-by-step tutorial with images.

 The magic circle is sometimes referred to as the magic loop.
 It is used for any crochet project that is worked in rounds.
-It's an adjustable loop that allows you to easily work your stitches and when your first row of stitching is done, gently close the circle by pulling the end.
+It's an adjustable ring that allows you to easily work your first round of stitches and when it is done, gently close the circle by pulling the end.

 Alternatives are doing chain stitches and then connecting the ends.
 This option doesn't form the nicely closed center like the magic circle.